Results of the MPN

 Factsheet

-In addition to the animations, a factsheet on a study using MPN data has been published.
-You can download this fact sheet below.
+In addition to the animations, a factsheet about more than 10 years of data collection with MPN (Dutch) has been published.
+You can download this factsheet here.

 More factsheets are available on our Dutch website